 Amendment C275 has been approved and was gazetted on 8 February 2018.
 The amendment introduces interim Heritage Overlays to all affected properties in Camberwell as recommended in Amendment C274.
 Amendment C274 seeks to introduce permanent Heritage Overlays as identified in the Camberwell Heritage Gap Study.

 Under delegation from the Minister for Planning, the Department of Environment, Land, Water and Planning (DELWP) has approved the interim Heritage Overlays with an expiry date of 1 March 2019.This will allow enough time for the permanent heritage control amendment to be properly considered.

-The independent Panel appointed to consider submissions to Amendment C274 has scheduled a public hearing on 28 to 31 August 2018.
-You can access a copy of the current hearing schedule from the download section below.
+The independent Panel appointed to consider submissions to Amendment C274 Part 2 concluded its hearing on Friday 31 August 2018.

 Council officers will review the Panel report and prepare a report for consideration by the UPSC with recommendations.
 Council does not need to accept the Panel’s recommendations and may resolve to make additional changes to the amendment.

 The report is likely to be considered by the UPSC in December 2018.

 All submitters to the amendment as well as any affected and adjoining property owners and occupiers will have the opportunity to address the UPSC in support of their submission and any Council officer recommendations.

 As per the Directions of the Independent Planning Panel, dated 25 June 2018, a copy of Council's Part A submission is provided here:

 As per the Directions of the Independent Planning Panel, dated 25 June 2018, a copy of Council's Expert Witness Reports are provided here: